If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 Are you fighting an insurance company that won’t pay out on claims?
 With nearly 40 years of practice and $2 billion in recovered claims, our team stands by your side to ensure you can face any insurance challenge with confidence.
 Contact us today for a consultation, or read more about how we act as your trusted advocate.

 ¹ This was noted in an FC&S Expert Coverage Interpretation article, “Date of Loss, Date of Assessment, and Policy Effective Date,” in which a policyholder received a loss assessment from their condo association regarding Hurricane Wilma damages.
-The date of the loss assessment was 3/1/2007, but the actual date of loss was 10/24/05, prior to the start of the policy.
-Their client was still responsible for the loss assessment, however, because the policy states “we will pay up to $1000 for your share of loss assessment charged during the policy period against you,” without any mention of the date of the actual loss.
+The date of the loss assessment was March 1, 2007, but the actual date of loss was October 24, 2005, prior to the policy’s inception.
+Their client was still responsible for the loss assessment; however, because the policy states, “We will pay up to $1,000 for your share of loss assessment charged during the policy period against you,” without any mention of the date of the actual loss.

 Are you looking for help?